Freedom from fear

-Freedom from fear is listed as a fundamental human right according to The Universal Declaration of Human Rights.
+Freedom from fear is listed as a fundamental human right according to The Universal Declaration of Human Rights, adopted in 1948.
 On January 6, 1941, United States President Franklin D. Roosevelt called it one of the "Four Freedoms" at his State of the Union, which was afterwards therefore referred to as the "Four Freedoms speech".
+These ideas of fear stem back to what people see as a threat to themselves which can range from terrorism to political tension.
+By acknowledging the current threats to a way of life there will be constant shifts to determine what warrants action.
+This can be seen through both traditional security and through the evolution of human security.
+By understanding fear in this context, there certainly would be opportunity to suppress and exacerbate the impacts on populations.

 Origins

-In his speech, President Franklin D. Roosevelt formulated freedom from fear as follows: "The fourth is freedom from fear, which, translated into world terms, means a world-wide reduction of armaments to such a point and in such a thorough fashion that no nation will be in a position to commit an act of physical aggression against any neighbor—anywhere in the world."
+In his speech, President Franklin D. Roosevelt formulated freedom from fear as follows:

 The four freedoms of Roosevelt formed an important pillar of the Universal Declaration of Human Rights that were adopted on December 10, 1948, by the United Nations General Assembly.
 The freedom from fear is mentioned in the preamble of the Declaration.
+In the United States, Roosevelt's successor, Harry Truman, invoked the "freedom from fear" for all Americans to promote civil rights protections and decry discriminatory violence.
+The promotion of this idea would come into practice in the following years in a society filled with social change and the impacts of the world's influence.

 Inspiration

 In 1943, painter Norman Rockwell created Freedom from Fear, in his series of four paintings called Four Freedoms.

 It is an important concept for Burmese Aung San Suu Kyi, who published a book on it in 1991 with the title Freedom from Fear.
 In 1999 historian David M. Kennedy published a book called Freedom from Fear: The American People in Depression and War, 1929–1945.
+It asks the question, "Does fear alter life satisfaction?"

+United States Perspective

+When looking at Freedom from Fear from the perspective of the United States, there has been constant criticism and evolution since its origins.
+The U.S. has a long history of using Freedom from Fear in a multitude of political and social lenses.
+This was especially prevalent during the Great Depression and World War II.
+The strategies used by the American government promoted the fundamental freedoms for the citizens to use against any anti groups.
+Current case law sees that states and their policies on human rights have diminished the view of freedom from fear.